 Growing up, I spent a lot of time at ski resorts.
 I mean, a LOT.
 Being from Southern California, Mammoth was a winter staple for us — I learned how to ski there and then spent every subsequent ski season on the slopes of Mammoth with visits to other ski destinations peppered in.
 I’ve had the good fortune of getting my ski tips on the mountains of Vail, Aspen, Tahoe, Sun Valley, the list goes on.
 Some of my favorite skiing memories have been made at these places, especially Vail.
 I visited some fantastic Vail CO Resorts and had such a lovely time.
 It’s a beautiful place and there’s so much to do there.
 I feel like not enough people know about it, but I really recommend a visit.
 Especially if you like skiing!
 The whole set up there was truly fantastic.
-From their amazing Vail ski rental services to the spectacular mountains and surfaces that you can navigate makes it one of the best skiing venues in the world.
+From the amazing Vail ski rental services to the spectacular mountains and surfaces that you can navigate makes it one of the best skiing venues in the world.
 When I get the chance, I’ll have to go back because it’s truly been a highlight of my life so far.
 But in all of my time shooshing up and down those hills, I have never encountered anything quite like Telluride.

 Funny, so many of you asked me while I was there, “where’s Telluride?” and it’s a legit question given its ultra-remote locale in southwest Colorado.
 It’s a bit of a trek to get there (I’ll provide how-to tips below), but that is also the reason the likes of Oprah, Ralph Lauren, and more choose Telluride over other ski resort towns — it’s completely low profile, yet unabashedly fabulous.
 It’s where you want to go if you want a chic, gourmet, upscale time without all of the pretense and display (i.e. you can leave the Gucci at home, unless you really want to bring it — we all know I did).